Natenel42/alx-backend-user-data/0x00-personal_data/README.md

+# personal data
-This is the one of the alx programing languge and this is the prsonal data
+thsi is the personal data of the alx backend spacialzation